ByteLife/vFLOWer/README.md

 All steps can be performed from a client machine having all needed pre-requisite components installed.

 * User account created in GitHub (if not existing).
 * New repository created in GitHub for publishable content.
-New repository can be created by cloning (forking) existing ByteLife’s vFLOWer repository which includes all needed ANT scripts and folder structure.
 * New GitHub repository cloned to the client machine (git clone).
 * A vCO package created using vCO client to include all needed content.
 * The package exported to the client machine into specified input/output directory (part of repository